Position: Multimodal Large Language Models Can Significantly Advance Scientific Reasoning: Discussion: What Next?

 \textbf{Improving Multimodal Datasets.} A critical step in advancing MLLMs' capabilities is the improvement of multimodal datasets \cite{gadre2024datacomp,rahate2022multimodal,bayoudh2022survey}.
 Current datasets often lack the richness and variety required to train models effectively across disciplines.
 For instance, in chemistry, existing datasets may focus heavily on molecular structures without providing sufficient textual descriptions of reaction mechanisms \cite{cao2023instructmol}.
 Similarly, in biology, while there are abundant images of anatomical structures, these are often not paired with detailed descriptions of biological processes \cite{tang2023explainable,zhang2024benchmark}.
-By creating multimodal datasets that include both high-quality images and comprehensive textual descriptions across all domains, the model can better learn to correlate visual features with their corresponding scientific explanations \cite{albalak2024survey,muennighoff2023scaling,yu2024large}.
+By creating multimodal datasets that include both high-quality images and comprehensive textual descriptions across all domains, the model can better learn to correlate visual features with corresponding scientific explanations \cite{albalak2024survey,muennighoff2023scaling}.
+See discussion of integration with more modalities in Appendix \ref{app:more_modality}.

 For example, in physics, datasets that combine experimental setups with corresponding theoretical explanations could help improve a model’s understanding of underlying principles, such as energy conservation or force interactions.
 This integration would facilitate a more robust training process, ensuring that models can handle a wider range of scientific reasoning tasks.
-As a concrete suggestion, developing domain-specific multimodal datasets that cover not only the subject but also different teaching contexts (\textit{e.g.,} beginner vs. advanced materials) would help MLLMs generalize across varying levels of complexity \cite{shi2023large}.
+As a concrete suggestion, developing domain-specific multimodal datasets that cover not only the subject but different teaching contexts (\textit{e.g.,} beginner vs. advanced materials) would help MLLMs generalize across varying complexity levels \cite{shi2023large}.